Jack Hobbs

-Hobbs' success was based on fast footwork, an ability to play many different shots, and excellent placement of the ball.
+Hobbs's success was based on fast footwork, an ability to play many different shots, and excellent placement of the ball.
 Among the first batsmen to succeed against previously devastating googly bowlers, he adapted his technique to meet the new styles of bowling that arose early in his career; he mixed classical shots with an effective defence.
 He was particularly successful on difficult pitches for batting.
 An opening batsman, Hobbs established several effective opening partnerships; with Tom Hayward and Andy Sandham for Surrey and with Wilfred Rhodes and Herbert Sutcliffe for England.
 Despite batting against "ruthless bowlers on very hostile pitches with [fewer] safety regulations", his partnership with Sutcliffe remains in 2022 the highest average for a first-wicket partnership in Test history by a wide margin.
 Contemporaries rated Hobbs extremely highly, and critics continue to list him among the best batsmen of all time.

-Hobbs was very close to Ada, his wife of 56 years; the pair were able to live comfortably in later life through Hobbs' substantial wage from Surrey, his commercial endorsements, and the proceeds of the sporting goods shop he opened in 1921 and ran for nearly the rest of his life.

-After his cricketing retirement, he also worked in journalism.
-Knighted in 1953 — the first professional cricketer to be so honoured — he spent his later years nursing his wife.
+Hobbs was very close to Ada, his wife of 56 years; the pair were able to live comfortably in later life through Hobbs's substantial wage from Surrey, his commercial endorsements, and the proceeds of the sporting goods shop he opened in 1921 and ran for nearly the rest of his life.
+After his retirement from cricket, he also worked in journalism.
+Knighted in 1953—the first professional cricketer to be so honoured—he spent his later years nursing his wife.
 He died, aged 81, a few months after her in 1963.